ekernf01/ekernf01.github.io/drafts/ml_bias/strategies for ml bias avoidance.md

 Rating: F

 N.B.
-Equal calibration is widely accepted in car insurance pricing for men and women.
+Auto insurance price discrimination by gender is commonplace in the US.
 People justify higher prices for men by pointing to higher rates of car crashes, car crash deaths, speeding, drunk driving, and not using seat belts.
-This seems to be legal in all U.S. states except Montana [(source)](https://stories.avvo.com/money/why-is-it-legal-to-charge-men-more-for-car-insurance.html) and, as of very recently, California [(source)](https://www.cbsnews.com/news/car-insurance-california-bans-gender-as-a-factor-in-setting-rates/).
+This is essentially an equal calibration argument.
+This is legal in all U.S. states except Montana [(source)](https://stories.avvo.com/money/why-is-it-legal-to-charge-men-more-for-car-insurance.html) and, as of very recently, California [(source)](https://www.cbsnews.com/news/car-insurance-california-bans-gender-as-a-factor-in-setting-rates/).
 Here in Massachusetts, gender identity is a protected attribute for many purposes, but pricing car insurance is not one of them [(source)](https://www.mass.gov/service-details/overview-of-types-of-discrimination-in-massachusetts).
-My intepretation is that equal calibration makes sense for some things, but it's got nothing to do with protecting against discrimination.
-To expand on this for a minute, here in MA, it is legal, typical, and widely accepted for car insurance companies to discriminate by gender.
-Yet, their pricing still satisifies the equal calibration criterion, simply as a reflection of market forces.
+My intepretation is that equal calibration makes sense for some purposes, but it's got nothing to do with protecting against discrimination, and in fact it would be better called a justification for discrimination.

 #### Setting various things equal across groups